dtamayo/reboundx/doc/add_effect.rst

     }

 Make sure to use the comment code as above, and it will automatically get built into the documentation!
-Then under ``Functions for adding effects``, add the prototype for your effect adder function, which should follow the naming convention ``rebx_add_effect``, should take any effect parameters you want to take from the user, and return a pointer to the structure you defined above.
+Then under ``Functions for adding effects``, add the prototype for your effect adder function, which should follow the naming convention ``rebx_add_effect``, should take any effect parameters you want to take from the user, and return a pointer to the structure you defined above (or void with no parameter structure).
 In our case

 .. code-block:: c